• Skip to main content

 Practitioners like Tim identify the following as issues with the Sacral Chakra: lower back pain, lower gastrointestinal problems, decreased libido, isolative behavior, lack of creativity and passion, and addictive behaviors that numb and dissociate.

 The Sacral Chakra awakens the sensual self.
-Therefore, Tim revealed, you can improve your Sacral Chakra balance by indulging in sensual pleasures—and that doesn’t just mean sexual ones.
+Therefore, Tim revealed, you can improve the balance of this Chakra by indulging in sensual pleasures—and that doesn’t just mean sexual ones.
 Simple ways to boost the Sacral Chakra include eating a decadent meal, luxuriating in a hot bath, and enjoying a massage.
 Physically, the goddess pose, pelvic rock, and hip circles can enliven the Second Chakra.
 Dancing is also effective in waking up the Second Chakra, and it’s enjoyable to boot!
-And let’s not forgot the social aspect of this Chakra—reaching out to community and loved ones can provide needed balance.
+And let’s not forget the social aspect of this Chakra—reaching out to community and loved ones can provide needed balance.

 How does the Sacral Chakra relate to color?

-The color orange is associated with the Sacral Chakra.
+The color orange is associated with this Chakra.
 Consuming orange foods, looking at orange objects, or even wearing orange can strengthen this energy center.
 Tim has received client feedback confirming this effect.

 Why should we strengthen the Sacral Chakra?